openshift/cluster-logging-operator/README.md

 ```
 ### `make` targets
 Various `make` targets are included to simplify building and deploying the operator
-from the repository root directory.
-Hacking and deploying the operator assumes:
+from the repository root directory, all of which are not listed here.
+Hacking and
+deploying the operator assumes:
 * a running OKD cluster
 * `oc` binary in your `$PATH`
 * Logged into a cluster with an admin user who has the cluster role of `cluster-admin`